github/docs/content/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners.md

 # These owners will be the default owners for everything in
 # the repo.
 Unless a later match takes precedence,
 # @global-owner1 and @global-owner2 will be requested for
 # review when someone opens a pull request.
+When multiple
+# owners are specified, a review from only one of them is
+# required.
 *       @global-owner1 @global-owner2

 # Order is important; the last matching pattern takes the most